 If you apply by mail, be sure to make photocopies of your documents.
 Don’t send in any original documents.

 Applying with help

-Visit a Neighborhood Energy Center to work with a representative to fill out your application.
+Visit a partner location to work with a representative to fill out your application.
 Bring photocopies of all your paperwork.
 You will still need to mail in your application when finished.

 The TAP application asks for documents to show who is in your household and your income.

 To prove you live at the address of the water account, you will need one of the documents listed below.
 You only need one, but it must be valid.

 - Current government issued ID with current address (such as driver’s license or ID card)

 - Current rental agreement, or agreement for sale for the dwelling unit

 - Recent utility bill, tax bill, or other tax record.
 You only need to include the first summary page showing your name and address, but it must have been sent within the last six months